Harry8git/meta-luckfox/README.md

 ## What is it
 This layers provides support for Luckfox Pico Pro Max.
-The aim - abbility to load system, capture and encode video without outdated Luckfox SDK.
+The aim - ability to load system, capture and encode video without outdated Luckfox SDK.

 ## What is inside
 1. `u-boot` - `next-dev` branch from rockchip-linux repository;